 Most traditional halogens have a beam angle of around 60 degrees.
 Beam angles for LED replacements options can vary significantly.
 The most common beam angles in LED downlights, floodlights, and highbays are generally between 100 to 120 degrees.

-The below is a nice example of the differences in lighting outcomes between a narrow beam and wider beam light.
+Below is an example of the differences in lighting outcomes between a narrow beam and wider beam light.

 Lights classified as narrow beam have a beam angle of 60 degrees or less, or at least have an option for an angle below or equal to 60 degrees.